- Security system design involves choosing which security devices you’ll use and how they’ll interact with each other.

 While they’re commonly found in single-family homes, alarm systems are still useful in multifamily and commercial buildings.
 Alarm systems can be installed at doors and windows (such as emergency-only exits) that emit a loud noise and alert building staff to the location.

-An alarm system that’s part of a good security system will utilize smart technology to notify staff when and where the alarm has gone off.
+A multifamily or commercial security alarm system that’s part of a good security system will utilize smart technology to notify staff when and where the alarm has gone off.

 4. Intercom systems